usvc/playground-sync-gitlab-to-github/README.md

 ### Register public key as a deploy key for repository

-Go to https://gitlab.com/repo/path/-/settings/repository and add a new Deploy Key.
+Go to https://gitlab.com/repo/path/-/settings/repository and add a new Deploy Key (ensure **Write acess allowed** is enabled).
 Paste in the contents of the public key at `./.ssh/id_rsa.pub`

 ### Inject private key as an environment variable